Improve CAM with Auto-adapted Segmentation and Co-supervised Augmentation

 In summary, our main contributions are three folds: (1) We propose a novel confidence segmentation module to generate a confidence mask that gets two different CAMs interacted and refined without additional hyper parameters.
 (2) We propose Co-supervised Augmentation module to refine CAM by regulating feature-level representations, which guides our model to localize more related object regions.
 (3) With only image-level supervision for training, our method greatly outperforms other state-of-the-art methods on two standard benchmarks, ILSVRC validation set and CUB-200-2011 test set, for weakly supervised localization performance.
-We will release our code based upon the acceptance.